arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/30-Deplyment.md

 ---
-title: "Deployment of your Azure EOD Personal Environment"
+title: "Deployment Azure EOD Personal"
 chapter: true
 weight: 30
 ---

+## Deployment Azure EOD Personal
-## Creating Your Configuration
+### Creating Your Configuration
  1. Go to the navigation in GDemo and select "Environments" from the Genesys Engage Cloud menu.
 ![Environments](/images/file_1604107212047_gecEnvironments.jpg)